stuartherbert/DigitalEngineersReadingList/README.md

 PHP Development
 ---------------

+If you're writing PHP code, there are a few key feeds to follow to keep up with PHP's ongoing evolution, and how people are using it in anger:

 * [PHP.net] (http://www.php.net/) Feeds: [RSS] (http://www.php.net/feed.atom)

     The official website for PHP.
 Not a lot of news published here, but useful when it does appear.